fairseq2.device

 Functions

-fairseq2.device.get_default_device() device[source]
+fairseq2.device.detect_default_device() device[source]

-Returns the default device of this process.
+Detects the default device of this process from environment variables.

 The default device is determined by the following precedence: